-Equity funding is where you raise money by selling shares in your business.
+Equity finance is where you raise money by selling shares in your business.
 It’s different to getting a loan, where you repay a funder through regular payments.
 Equity investors will own part of your business.

 It is most suitable for high-growth businesses that need cash to speed up their growth plans, or early stage businesses that cannot afford loan repayments whilst their business develops.